Two new assistants, five promotions and a happy return comprise the Spartans coaching and staff changes.

 Quality control coach Fred Guidici and four former Spartans are in a Japanese all-star football game.

 New head coach Brent Brennan adds more energy and local ties to coaching staff.

 More than 30 teams and individual's were recognized at the Spartans fifth annual end of the year celebration.

 Fred Guidici returned to San Jose State University in February 2017 as the Spartans’ first quality control coach.
-Guidici is in his second tenure as a San Jose State assistant football coach and his fourth season on the coaching staff.
+He was named the Spartans' special teams coordinator again in February 2018.
+Guidici is in his second tenure as a San Jose State assistant football coach and his fifth season on the coaching staff.

-His focus for 2017 will be working with the special teams units.

 His first coaching stint with the Spartans covered the 2012 through 2014 seasons.
 San José State enjoyed a variety of special teams successes.
 He was the special teams coordinator all three seasons and coached the running backs in 2012 when the Spartans won the Military Bowl and finished 21st in the final Associated Press national poll.